Frequently Asked Questions

 All grant recommendation must be in writing according to IRS standards.
-These can be easily made online at Donor Central or via fax: 901.682.8098.
+These can be easily made online at Donor Central or via fax at 901.682.8098.

 Organizations openly antithetical to Christian beliefs will not be approved.
 Grants cannot be awarded to individuals.
 Donors also may not receive tangible benefits from a grant.
-These include items such as tuition, meals, concert tickets or museum membership benefits.
+These include items such as tuition, meals, concert tickets and museum membership benefits.

-No. When you make a contribution to a donor advised fund at the Foundation, you are entitled to take the full amount as a tax deduction.
+When you make a contribution to a donor-advised fund at the Foundation, you are entitled to take the full amount as a tax deduction.
 This is because you have received nothing in return for your contribution.
 If a grant from your fund satisfies your pledge, you will be receiving something in return for your contribution – the release of an obligation.
-Therefore, a donor may not use grants from a donor advised fund to satisfy a previously committed personal pledge made to a charity.
+Therefore, a donor may not use grants from a donor-advised fund to satisfy a previously committed personal pledge made to a charity.

 We request a minimum grant recommendation of $25.